Mmmx09/RAG_AI_Ethics_QA/README.md

 # RAG System — AI Policy Q&A

-Project for the Deep Learning course (BSc Data Science for Responsible Business, Centrale Lyon 2025–2026).

 Built a question-answering system over three AI policy documents using retrieval-augmented generation: the EU AI Act, the OECD AI Principles, and the UNESCO AI Ethics Recommendation.

 ---